Florin1104/Miele/README.md

 ---------------------------------------------------------
 The washing machine contains the following parts:
 ---------------------------------------------------------
--12V DC motor
+- 12V DC motor
--RGB LED
+- RGB LED
--Dual H-Bridge
+- Dual H-Bridge
--DHT11 Temperature Sensor
+- DHT11 Temperature Sensor
--Piezoelectric buzzer
+- Piezoelectric buzzer
--Switch
+- Switch
--100k Potentiometer
+- 100k Potentiometer
--16x2 LCD Display
+- 16x2 LCD Display
--Push Buttons
+- Push Buttons
--50 Ohm Resistors
+- 50 Ohm Resistors

 The functionality that controls this Washing Machine Module is already written.
 In order to create a functional apliance, you will need to use the code given and come up with a logic.